 Providing clarity in a time of ambiguity.
 Linking today’s actions, however bad they seem, to a future vision that your employees can embrace and get emotionally involved with is essential.

 You also need to be transparent and trustworthy, as your employees will see right through an attempt at smoke and mirrors.
-Communication needs to be straight forward or you risk losing the trust of your workforce, now and during future transformations.
+To be effective communication needs to be straight forward or you risk losing the trust of your workforce, now and during future transformations.

 At the work unit level employees are looking for Change Leadership to continue

 There are a number of imperatives here for Change Leaders, particularly in disruptive times.
 Providing a safety net, giving the space for concerns to be heard, and cascading key change messages.
 Trust and transparency continue to be important.
 If employees feel that they cannot trust their immediate manager they will find it difficult to cope with the changes.

 Participation in decisions surrounding a change is known to increase willingness and build personal commitment to the change.
 In a time of downsizing, providing employees the ability, as much as possible, to help shape how their team will work in the new organization allows active participation at a difficult time.
 Creating new team structures, process changes, or even the office layout are examples where participation can be actively encouraged.